10 Tips for Preppers to Prepare for SHTF Situations

 8. Survival Intelligence – Power of Information

-In a survival situation, knowledge is going to be a critical factor in determining the outcome of your situation.
-The ability to be able to predict what will happen during an emergency is an important part of being prepared.
-Start gathering a list of trusted resources and information sources that can help you prepare for whatever the future has in store.
+In a survival situation, knowledge is going to be a critical factor in determining the outcome.
+The ability to predict what’s coming, and react before everyone else does, is one of the most underrated parts of being prepared.
+Start building a list of trusted resources and information sources now, before you need them in a hurry.

 9. Be Prepared to Bug Out

-Many preppers talk about the prospects of bugging out; but how many of them have the skills, or the strength to actually do it?
-It’s one thing to talk about bugging out; it’s another thing to carry your gear 10-15 miles a day in dangerous and unforgiving conditions.
+Many preppers talk a big game about bugging out, but how many of them actually have the skills or the physical strength to pull it off?
+It’s one thing to talk about it over coffee.
+It’s another thing entirely to carry a loaded pack 10–15 miles a day, on foot, in dangerous and unforgiving conditions, with people depending on you.

 Hot this week